 Well, it turns out IT managers aren’t immune from external pressure and the need to appear strong.
 According to FTC Chief Technologist Cranor:

 “People have told me, ‘If I were to do something that looks like I was watering down my organization’s security policy,’ people are going to say, ‘Why are you going soft on security here?’
 You never have to explain why you’re making things more secure… Removing that requirement would require a lot of explanation.”

 Don’t Go Crazy, Changing Passwords Still Has its Place

 This is not to say that changing passwords is always a bad idea.
 There is a reason why changing passwords became a part of the “strong password” rules in the first place: in certain circumstances, it’s 100% necessary.

 Here’s a helpful list of times when you SHOULD require employees to change passwords:

 - Passwords were stolen;

 - Passwords were shared, even within your office;

 - You have reason to believe an account(s) has been compromised; and/or

-- An employee leaves the company (even if not disgruntled – leaving login credentials on your system that aren’t being used are a popular entry point for intruders).
+- An employee leaves the company (even if not disgruntled – unused login credentials are a popular entry point for intruders).